Brendan Gleeson: Musical talent

 Gleeson is a fiddle and mandolin player, with an interest in Irish folklore.
 He played the fiddle during his roles in Cold Mountain, Michael Collins, The Grand Seduction, and The Banshees of Inisherin, and also features on Altan's 2009 live album.
 In the Coen brothers' The Ballad of Buster Scruggs (2018), Gleeson sings "The Unfortunate Rake".
 He has also made a contribution in 2019 to the album by Irish folk group Dervish with a version of Rocky Road To Dublin.

 Personal life

 He has been married to Mary Weldon since 1982.
-They have four sons; Domhnall, Fergus, Brían, and Rory.
-Domhnall and Brían are also actors.
+They have four sons, including Domhnall and Brían.
+He has one grandson and one granddaughter.

 Gleeson speaks fluent Irish and is an advocate of the promotion of the Irish language.
-Gleeson is a fan of English football club Aston Villa, as is his son Domhnall.
+Gleeson is a fan of English football club Aston Villa.